Graduate Post Study Work Visa UK

 Have a wonderful day!

-The applicant needs to pay the relevant application fees and any Immigration Health Charge (aka Immigration Health Surcharge or IHS) for each year of their stay – usually @ £624 per year.
-The Home Office fees 2022 for Graduate Post Study Visa UK is £715.
+As part of the application process, the applicant is required to pay the applicable fees, including any Immigration Health Charge (also known as Immigration Health Surcharge or IHS) for each year of their stay, which typically amounts to £624 per year.
+Additionally, the current Home Office fee for the Graduate Post Study Visa in the UK as of 2023 is £715.

 Immigration Status for Graduate Post Study Work Visa UK

-Before considering the eligibility of the UK Graduate Post Study Work Visa application, the Home Office checks applicant’s immigration history to make sure that the applicant has not previously been granted permission under the Doctorate Extension Scheme (DES) or held permission on the Graduate route.
-If they have previously been granted permission under the DES or on the Graduate route, then Home Office rejects the application as invalid.
+Before assessing the eligibility of the applicant for the Graduate Post Study Work Visa in the UK, the Home Office reviews their immigration history to ensure they have not previously been granted permission under the Doctorate Extension Scheme or on the Graduate route.
+If the applicant has previously been granted permission under either of these schemes, the Home Office will reject their application as invalid.

 Tier (1 Post-Study Work), IGS, or Future Talent

-If a student has previously been granted permission on the Tier 1 (Post-study work) route, International Graduate Scheme (IGS) or the Future Talent Working in Scotland Scheme, then they meet the validation requirements of the Graduate route.
-However, if a student has previously been granted permission on one of these routes, then will need to successfully complete a new eligible qualification at a Higher Education Provider (HEP) with a track record of compliance and hold valid permission as a student once the route is introduced.
-Therefore, such students cannot rely on a previous qualification obtained or previous leave as a student or under Tier 4 to access the route.
+If a student has previously been granted permission on the Tier 1 (Post-study work) route, International Graduate Scheme (IGS), or the Future Talent Working in Scotland Scheme, they fulfill the validation requirements for the Graduate route.
+However, if a student has obtained permission on one of these routes in the past, they must complete a new eligible qualification at a Higher Education Provider (HEP) with a record of compliance and possess valid permission as a student when the route is launched.
+Thus, these students cannot utilize a previous qualification or leave as a student or under Tier 4 to apply for the Graduate route.

 GR 1.6.
 An application which does not meet all the validity requirements for a Graduate is invalid and may be rejected and not considered.